 The Black-faced Cuckooshrike is native to Australia and the southern coast of New Guinea.
 Within Australia, it is widespread, occurring in most wooded habitats except for rainforests.

 These birds are known for their slow and inconspicuous movements, often remaining unnoticed until their shrill, screaming call betrays their presence.
 They are sociable outside of the breeding season, forming flocks that can number up to a hundred.
-Some populations exhibit partial migratory behavior, although it is challenging to track their movements due to the lack of significant regional differences.
+Some populations exhibit partial migratory behaviour, although it is challenging to track their movements due to the lack of significant regional differences.

 The call of the Black-faced Cuckooshrike is a distinctive and high-pitched 'creearck', which can be heard over long distances.